btmoyers/EcolGenLessons/_episodes/01-introduction.md

 directory name to change our working directory.
 `cd` stands for "change directory".

 Let's say we want to navigate to the `shell_data` directory we saw above.
-We can use the following command to get there:
+I can use the following command to get there:

 ~~~
-$ cd shell_data
+$ cd Desktop/shell_data
 ~~~
 {: .bash}

-Let's look at what is in this directory:
+You might need to use a different set of "directions", depending, again, on your file system.
+Once you've navigated to `shell_data`, let's look at what is in this directory:

 ~~~
 $ ls